-- Export USDA NOP certified organic products to Canada, the EU, the UK, Switzerland, Japan, Korea, or Taiwan from the US. - Export USDA NOP certified organic products to Canada from Mexico. - Export COR certified organic products to the US, the EU, the UK, Switzerland, Japan, or Taiwan from Canada. - Design labels for products that are sold in Canada, the EU, the UK, Switzerland, Japan, Korea, or Taiwan. - Produce wine exported to the EU, the UK or Switzerland from the US. - Sell CCOF certified organic products to any buyer who requires international verification of certification.
+- Export CCOF certified organic products to the EU, the UK, Switzerland, Japan, Korea, or Taiwan from the US. - Export CCOF certified organic products to Canada from any location. - Export CCOF certified organic products to the US, the EU, the UK, Switzerland, Japan, or Taiwan from Canada. - Design labels for products that will be sold in Canada, the EU, the UK, Switzerland, Japan, Korea, or Taiwan. - Produce wine that may be exported to the EU, the UK or Switzerland from the US. - Sell CCOF certified organic products to any buyer who requires international verification of certification.